|The administration and staff would like to take this opportunity to |

 No students entering school, including those entering kindergarten or ﬁrst grade, those from out-of-state, and those from nonpublic schools, will be permitted to enroll without proof of immunization.
 Policy 6.402

 Medications should be limited to those required during school hours and necessary to maintain the child in school.
+Do not send any medication to school with your child.
+Forms must be completed prior to a student receiving medication at school.

 *Note: If the District plans to perform any non-emergency, invasive physical examination, not including the screenings permitted or required per state law, additional information shall be included in this section, including information that the parent/guardian shall be given notification and an opportunity to opt out of the examination as the beginning of each school year as well as the specific or approximate dates of the examinations.

-The District is committed to protecting the health and well-being of all students and understands that physical, behavioral, and emotional health are integral components of student achievement.
+The district is committed to protecting the health and well-being of all students and understands that physical, behavioral, and emotional health are integral components of student achievement.
 Students are strongly encouraged to report if they or a friend are feeling suicidal or in need of help to the school counselor.

 The school bus is an extension of school activity; therefore, students shall conduct themselves on the bus in a manner consistent with the established standards for safety and classroom behavior.